SanliFaez/OS4Physicists/Assignments/Podcast_reflections/Question_ep1_ethos.md

 	+ Universalism
 	+ Disinterestedness
 	+ Organized skepticism
-4. Which example is *not* mentioned by Sanli as a negative side effect of focusing on personal pursuit of credibility
+4. Which example is *not* mentioned by Sanli as a negative side effect of focusing on personal pursuit of credibility?
 	+ Hypercompetition
 	+ Avoiding multi-disciplinary work
 	+ Avoiding team collaborations